tgvaughan/icytree/manual/manual.md

 Saving tree files
 -----------------

-In addition to exporting graphics, IcyTree can export trees as Newick or NEXUS files using File-&gt;"Export tree as"-&gt;"Newick file" or File-&gt;"Export tree as"-&gt;"NEXUS file", respectively.
+In addition to exporting graphics, IcyTree can export trees as Newick, NEXUS, PhyloXML or NeXML using the remaining items in the File-&gt;"Export tree as" menu.
 Note that the Newick export conforms strictly to the (Extended) Newick format - additional node annotations will not be included in the generated file.
-The NEXUS file export produces a file which includes BEAST-style node annotations.
+All other formats support annoations.
+(NEXUS file export produces a file which includes BEAST-style node annotations).

+Note that networks can only be exported using the Newick/NEXUS formats.

 In the case that multiple trees are loaded, only the tree currently visible is exported.

 Exploring trees
 ===============